Expert Advisory Panel on Equality, Diversity and Inclusion

 Anthony Earle Wilkes

 Anthony has over 20 years working as an independent equality, diversity and Inclusion (EDI) specialist, working with a range of private, public and third sector organisations.
-Anthony has also held several Secretary of State Public Appointments with for example, the Learning Skills Council (EDI Adviser), General Teaching Council (GTC) and the Institute for Learning, where he is currently a Fellow.
+Anthony has also held several senior advisory roles and Secretary of State Public Appointments with for example, Standards Unit – Department for Education and Skills, the Learning Skills Council (EDI Adviser), General Teaching Council (GTC) and the Institute for Learning, where he is also a Fellow.
 He was also a non-executive director and regulatory member on the Advertising Standards Authority (ASA) Council, where he also sat on the EDI and Audit committees.